shellspec/shellspec/README.md

 They can be overridden with a custom script using the `--env-from` option.

 *Todo: descriptions of many special environment variables.*

+### Quick execution

+Quick execution is to run only non-passed (failed / pending) examples the last time they ran.
+You can enable with `--quick` option.

+When specified `--quick` option:

+1. Run all specified examples if not exists `.shellspec-quick.log`.
+2. Generate `.shellspec-quick.log` if exists non-passed examples.
+3. Run only non-passed examples if exists `.shellspec-quick.log`.
+4. Remove passed examples from `.shellspec-quick.log`

 ### Parallel execution